Create charts for contact tracing

 - In the data pane, expand Location - Case, if necessary.

-- Select Activity date, drag it to an empty area on the page, and drop it on Time Series.
+- Select Case, Activity description, Activity date, and Test result.
+Drag the fields to an empty area on the page, and drop them on Reference table.

-A time series graph is created showing the number of activities reported by all cases.
+A reference table is created showing the activities and test results for all cases.

 Next, you will create a column chart to show the cause of the potential infection for the cases.
 You will use the Case dataset rather than the joined dataset to ensure each case is only being displayed once.